OctopusDeploy/docs/docs/deployment-process/variables/variable-substitution-syntax.md

 ### Index Replacement {#VariableSubstitutionSyntax-IndexReplacement}

-Variable substitution inside an index was added in Octopus 3.3.23.
+Variable substitution inside an index was added in **Octopus 3.3.23**.
 This makes it easy to dynamically retrieve variables within arrays/dictionaries.

 Given the variables: